SQ4007-2025/website/homework/hw_2.md

 ## [Homework Link for turn-in]()

-**Note all homeworks for each week will be turned in via the same Github Reposity via the link**
+**Note all homeworks for each week will be turned in via a weekly Github Repository**

 ## What to do